 - Here is an example of a Swedish last name (we have this last name in our family) that does not seem to have any specific meaning or orientation:

 The Swedish Names Ending in “Son” or “Sson”

 In Sweden, many names end in “son” or “sson” such as Andersson, Johansson, or Karlsson.
 Before 1901, Sweden, like most of Scandinavia countries, adopted taking on last names that were considered patronymic names.
 According to the Oxford Dictionary, patronymic means:

 In Sweden, a child would take on their father’s first name, and then the son or sson would be added at the end to form a new last name.
 For example, someone with the first name Anders who had a son, his son would then take on the last name of Andersson.
 This would literally mean that he was the son of Anders.

-This patronymic name practice changes in 1901 when Sweden passed the Names Adoption Act.
-Under the Names Adoption Act of 1901, was also known as the Name Ordinance of 1901.
-During this time the patronymic name practiced was abolished and Swedish families could not give their children any last names that were reserved for nobility.
+This patronymic name practice changed in 1901 when Sweden passed the Names Adoption Act.
+The Names Adoption Act of 1901, was also known as the Name Ordinance of 1901.
+During this time, the patronymic name practice was abolished and Swedish families could not give their children any last names that were reserved for nobility.

 From 1901 onward, everyone in Sweden had to have a family last name that could be passed on to the next generation.
 This no doubt helped give some consistency to the family names in Sweden.